This is part 2 of our 3-part post of our Lake Atitlan adventures. See Part 1 here.

 Concerns of Safety Paragliding Lago Atitlan Guatemala

 So we did our research to find a properly trained & licensed paragliding outfitter with a clean record of no major injuries.
-We wanted to ensure our flight paragliding Lago Atitlan was safe.
+We wanted to ensure our paragliding Lago Atitlan flight was safe.
 Before our excursion was confirmed, we needed to wait to see how the weather was on the day of our flight.
 Turns out conditions were great, so we were excited and set off from San Pedro La Laguna on a launcha (small ferry) across the lake to Panajachel (AKA Pana).
 Once we got there, Heather chickened out.
 There was no way she was going to jump off a mountain and soar around the volcanoes and over the lake.
 She was scared for her safety.
 It wasn’t happening and I wasn’t going to push her to do it.
-Upon checking in and the owner slowly tried to convince her to join without being pushy.
+Upon checking in, the owner slowly tried to convince her to join without being pushy.
 This went on for more than a half hour, but it wasn’t happening, so I just watched the botched attempts from the sidelines.
 Then finally when our transportation arrived to take us up the mountain, Heather did an about-face, signed the waiver and we were both off to go paragliding!
 I didn’t ask questions.

 After a thirty-minute ride up a mountain in the back of a pickup truck, we reached the launch point.
 The guides, who would be taking each of us on our tandem glides, were super stoked about the weather conditions for the day.
 They say that cloudy conditions give better and longer rides but you unfortunately can’t see much.
 Meanwhile clear sunny days, although beautiful, provides a very short ride.
 The partly cloudy conditions today were apparently just perfect.